Health

 Prescription Medications

 Umbrella Administration of Medication procedures requires that parents provide written instructions including the name of the drug, prescription number, dosage and administration times.
-Staff will provide a Consent to Administer Medication Form for this purpose.
+Staff will provide a Consent to Administer and Record of Drug/Medication Form for this purpose.
 The medication must be in the original container clearly labelled with the child’s name, date, name of drug and instructions for storage and administration of the drug, including dosage and administration times.
+An appropriate dosing device must be provided.

 Non-Prescription Medication

-Non-prescription medications (e.g. Tylenol, cough syrup, Benadryl) may be administered by staff if the following conditions are met:
+Non-prescription medications may be administered by staff if the following conditions are met:

-• The parent provides the drug or medication in the original container and fills out a UFCC-provided label which includes the child’s name, name of drug or medication, dosage, date of purchase, expiration date (if applicable) and instructions for storage and administration.
+- The parent provides the drug or medication in the original container and completes the provided label which includes the child’s name, name of drug or medication, dosage, date of purchase, expiration date (if applicable) and instructions for storage and administration.

-• The parent will complete a Consent to Administer Medication Form.
+- The parent will complete a Consent to Administer and Record of Drug/Medication Form.

 Topical Medications